 Make sure to always read the fine print so you know exactly what you're getting, and you don't run into any issues when you arrive for embarkation or once you're onboard.
-(Important fine print could include whether or not you can cruise with a baby or while pregnant and if you can cruise without a passport.)
+(Important fine print could include whether or not you can cruise with a baby or while pregnant -- which is a much earlier cut off date than on planes.)
 You should be doubly diligent when it comes to any fees that might be charged in addition to your cruise fare such as taxes, fuel charges and gratuities, as well as to change, cancellation and refund policies.
 Even if you don't make any changes, cruises are often subject to last-minute itinerary changes due to weather and sea conditions.
 There's no friendly travel agent standing by waiting to spell the terms and conditions out for you, so it's important that you read every last detail yourself.

 Take care when selecting dates and entering names of passengers.
-Since cruises run the same itineraries on repeat, it can be easy to select the wrong date and wind up with a cruise that doesn't work for your schedule or even departs in the wrong year.
-You should also be aware that passengers' names must match their government-issued ID exactly when it's time to board the ship, so when you type it in to make your cruise reservations online, check and then double-check.
+Since cruises run the same itineraries on repeat, it can be easy to select the wrong date and end up with a cruise that doesn't work for your schedule or even departs in the wrong year!
+You should also be aware that passengers' names must match their passport exactly when it's time to board the ship, so when you type it in to make your cruise reservations online, check and then double-check.
 (This is especially important if you're planning a honeymoon cruise and you anticipate changing your last name.)

 If you're having any issues at all or you're unsure of how you should proceed at any point, you can call the online travel agency's customer service line for assistance at any time.
 Don't be afraid to do so -- customer service is there to help and it's better to spend a few minutes getting an answer to a simple question before you book than it is to end up possibly making multiple calls and dealing with various people to fix an error that was made after your booking has already been completed.
 It's definitely worth picking up the phone when you see a cabin category listed online as "call for prices" or "waitlisted" because there might be an unpublishable deal waiting for you or another option for getting on a full sailing.